Rajamudy: Sports and significance

-Since settlement inception onwards the youths of Rajamudy engage in sports and games; especially Rajamudy is famous for Volley Ball Tournaments.
+Since settlement inception onwards the youths of Rajamudy engage in sports and games; especially Rajamudy is famous for Volleyball Tournaments.
 A volleyball court had been made in front of the Christuraja Church and for more than two decades, it was the favorite place for all villagers gathered in the evening hours playing in the court and watching the youngsters played.
 Rajamudy hosted and organized many local, district and state level tournaments.
 Two ever-rolling Trophies; Vadakel Trophy and Poothakuzhiyil Trophy meant for first and second place-winner prizes exemplify the sports promotion and interests of Rajamudy.

 Later in 1991 one of the intense longing of the youths and people came true that an exclusive stadium was constructed and inaugurated at Rajamudy under the PRI scheme of VGP facilitated by the then Ward Member Sri.
 Babu Panachinanickal, place being shared by Sri.
 Thomas Ouseph, Olickal, Sri.
 Baby Antony Vazheparambil and the CR Church.
 It is also a common get together and common conjoint sharing spot for people.
 And its importance goes further that in this premise, the one and only Anganwadi functions with respectable niceties.

 Another area or sports in fame for Rajamudy is the native competition of tug-of-war, for which Rajamudy has always been updated professional team.
 The teams contested and attended in many district/state level competitions fetching and crediting commendations and prizes.